adamziel/node-js-in-the-browser/README.md

 stuck in your current `cwd`!
 This means you must refresh the page before going to another demo and running `npm install` there!
 This will be fixed in the future.

+Also!
+The terminal will not always show you the prompt once it's ready for interactions!
+If your command finished, just press enter again and you'll be back in the interactive shell!

 #### Hello world

 ```